ricardoi/cheatsheets/bootable_stick_macosX.md

 sudo dd if=/path/to/downloaded.img of=/dev/rdiskN bs=1m
 ```
 - Replace `/path/to/downloaded.img` with the path where the image file is located; for example, `./ubuntu.img` or `./ubuntu.dmg`).
+> Note: This might take a while...
 > Note: Using /dev/rdisk instead of /dev/disk may be faster. \
 > Note: If you see the error dd: Invalid number '1m', you are using GNU dd.
 Use the same command but replace bs=1m with bs=1M. \
 > Note: If you see the error dd: /dev/diskN: Resource busy, make sure the disk is not in use.
 Start the 'Disk Utility.app' and unmount (don't eject) the drive.

-- Run diskutil eject /dev/diskN and remove your flash media when the command completes
+- Run diskutil eject `/dev/diskN` and remove your flash media when the command completes
 - Now the USB stick is ready.
-Boot the device that you want from the USB stick.
+- Boot the device that you want from the USB stick.

 credit to (Lewan Technology)[https://www.lewan.com/blog/2012/02/10/making-a-bootable-usb-stick-on-an-apple-mac-os-x-from-an-iso]